luisfabib/fhircraft/docs/user-guide/pydantic-representation.md

 The sliced element can accept any value that matches any of the slices or the original element.
 This is achieved via an ordered `Union` of the slices and the original element type.

-For example, for an `Observation.component` element in the profile `ProfiledObservation` that has been sliced into the slices
+For example, for an `Observation.component` element in the profile `ProfiledObservation` that has been sliced into the slices:

-- `'string-component'`: An `Observation.component` where `Observation.component.value` only accepts `str`
+- `'string-component'`: An `Observation.component` where `Observation.component.value[x]` only accepts `string` values
-- `'integer-component'`: An `Observation.component` where `Observation.component.value` only accepts `int`
+- `'integer-component'`: An `Observation.component` where `Observation.component.value[x]` only accepts `integer` values

-from which Fhircraft will automatically generate the following model structure:
+Fhircraft will automatically generate the following model structure:

 ```python
 class ObservationComponent(BackboneElement):